 The Museum of the Royal Leicestershire Regiment

 The first museum of the Regiment was created in 1938 at Glen Parva Barracks in Wigston when it was the Regimental Depot.
 With the closure of the Depot in 1960 and following an agreement made with Leicester City Council, a small and unsatisfactory display was created in the City’s Newarke Houses Museum of Social History.
-In 1969 a more suitable and appropriate home was found for the Museum in the Magazine Gateway, which had been part of the Drill Hall for the Leicestershire Militia and then the Territorial Battalion of the Regiment.
+In 1969 a more suitable and appropriate home was found for the Museum in The Magazine Gateway, which had been part of the Drill Hall for The Leicestershire Militia and then for one of the Territorial Battalions of the Regiment.
 At around this time the artefacts and other memorabilia were placed in a separate charitable Museum Trust with the Trustees being past and present members of the Regiment.

 Finally after lengthy discussions the Regiment made a new Agreement with the City Council for the location of the Museum on the upper floor of the Newarke Houses Museum, with the City’s displays relating to Social History remaining on the ground floor.
 The two displays complement each other well and provided a satisfactory solution.
 This arrangement will last for at least 25 years.